For more details see the Full Page Cache Warmer for Magento 2 extension page.

 Here is the list of page URLs waiting to be processed.

-Flush Cache for particular urls – If you change some good info, it's possible to flush cache for its product page only.
-It's useful as you won't need to warm cache from scratch for all the other urls.
-You can do it by clicking the 'Flush Cache' button for each URL, or for the selected urls via mass actions.
+Flush Cache for particular URLs – If you change some product info, it's possible to flush cache for its product page only.
+It's useful as you won't need to warm cache from scratch for all the other URLs.
+You can do it by clicking the 'Flush Cache' button for each URL, or for the selected URLs via mass actions.

 Here you can see the number of visits for each url of the store.
 Each url gets status based on the number of visits.
 It's used for 'Customer Activity Source' of queue generation.

 Magento 2 Full Page Cache Warmer extension is preintegrated with Cron Tasks List to provide store owners with an opportunity to track and manage all cron tasks running in the website background.

 To view all scheduled and executed cron tasks, go to System → Cron Tasks List